updated 22-8-2006 . . . still needs finalising

 noise is always present in any circuit and causes a small waveform to

-be produced by the inductor and capacitor.
+be produced by the coil and capacitor.

 This waveform is passed to the receiving coil (through the air) and a small voltage is

-produced by it.
+produced across it.

 signal produced by the coil is passed to the base of both